US Retail Sales Rebound On Biggest Gain Since 2021 - UrduPoint

 While there have been signals that the effects of policy are rippling across sectors including consumer spending, the latest data could spark concern.

-Sales bounced by three percent last month to $697.0 billion after two months of contraction, said a Commerce Department report Wednesday, markedly higher than analysts expected.
+Retail sales bounced by three percent last month to $697 billion after two months of contraction, said a Commerce Department report Wednesday, markedly higher than analysts expected.

 Providing a boost were sales at auto and other vehicle dealers, which jumped 6.4 percent from December to January.